My Story - "Painting Outside the Lines"

 On my fourth Christmas, Santa surprised me with a most prized gift . . . a whole pad of paper . . . clean white pages with no lines where I could draw whatever I wanted.
 No guidelines, no one restricting the speed at which I moved from page to page.
 I could barely contain my excitement as I lifted the cover to start doodling.
 I felt alive and free.

 With the wooden yellow pencil held firmly in my fingers, I began drawing on the top sheet.
 The sound of the lead gliding across the paper was music to my ears.
 The spontaneous scribbles, shapes and nonsensical images brought a smile to my face.
-Knowing that I had a fresh page awaiting under each drawing felt expansive.
+Knowing that I had a fresh page waiting under each drawing felt freeing.

 Coloring time was my favorite part of the day.
 The teacher would hand us carbon copied pages with images in bold black lines for us to color.
-Tree leaves were to be green, skies blue, and flowers in our choice of rainbow hues.
+Tree leaves were to be green, skies blue, and flowers in our choice of colors.

 I learned quickly that praise awaited those who colored smoothly and inside the lines.
-I will always remember the day one of my classmates was brought to the front of the class, Johnny’s picture held high as an example of perfection.
+I will always remember the day one of my classmates was brought to the front of the room, Johnny’s picture was held high as an example of perfection.
 That was the day comparison began informing the way I colored my world.
 Longing to be acknowledged by my teacher, I did my best to color neatly inside the lines.
-My best efforts fell short of Mrs. Stencil’s accolades.
+My best efforts fell short of the accolades I was hoping for.

 In that moment, I knew I didn’t want to work at painting anymore.
 It no longer mattered that people loved and wanted to purchase my detailed portrayals of realism.
 Making money took a back seat to what I was feeling.
 In the wake of this dissatisfaction, I determined I’d rather quit painting than keep working hard to create the illusion of realism.